-Rethymnon Crete is a beautiful land in the central west of Crete, one of the regional divisions of the island, with its beautiful Venetian capital of the same name on the north coast, lush agricultural valleys, historic sites, harsh mountains and gorges and hundreds of beaches.
+Rethymnon Crete is a beautiful land in the central west of Crete, with its beautiful Venetian capital of the same name on the north coast, lush agricultural valleys, historic sites, harsh mountains and gorges and hundreds of beaches.

-Here is a land of untold fascination, with new discoveries awaiting visitors at every turn.
+Here is a land of untold fascination, with new discoveries awaiting you at every turn.

 Rethymnon old town is full of surprises amongst its narrow twists and turns.
 The little harbour (above) is Venetian, as is the fortezza at the top of the knoll, with a beautiful view over the harbours, rooftops and coastline east and west.
 There are many fine examples of this beautiful architecture dotted around the township.
 Ottomans also left their mark as the history of Crete unfolds before your eyes whilst wandering the laneways.